Reading and writing files¶

 Note

-While you can set continuous=True for either XTC or TRR files, you cannot mix different formats.
+for either XTC or TRR files, you cannot mix different formats.

-More information can be found at the API reference for ChainReader.
+More information can be found at the API reference for ChainReader

-Trajectory formats
+Trajectory formats¶

-If no format keyword is provided, ChainReader will try to guess the format for each file from its extension.
-You can force ChainReader to use the same format for every file by using the format keyword.
-You can also specify which format to use by file, by passing in a sequence of (filename, format) tuples.
+keyword.
+You can also specify which format to use by file, by passing in a sequence of (filename, format)

 In [1]: import MDAnalysis as mda